bingson/WinGolems/Readme.md

 # WinGolems

 A collection of Windows 10 automation and enhancement scripts (golems) written in Autohotkey.
-The overarching idea is to move closer to a frictionless work
+The overarching idea is to move closer to a frictionless work environment by reducing effort it takes to

 ----
 ## CONTENTS